2026 Update

 Tier 3 - Regulated Industries & Fortune 500:

-Observability: The Enterprise Lifeline for Operational Excellence
+Observability: The Enterprise Lifeline for Operational Excellence and Revenue Protection

 At enterprise scale, "it’s broken" translates directly to financial loss, damaged reputation, and potential contract breaches.
 Our clients demand precise understanding: what broke, when, why, and how quickly it can be resolved.
+An hourly outage for a SaaS platform with 50 enterprise clients, each generating $10k/month, can mean $50k in lost revenue per hour, not accounting for potential SLA penalties.

 The Foundational Observability Stack: